 As a result, thyroid hormones regulate many body functions like blood circulation, body temperature, heart rate, cell production, digestion, hormonal balance and breathing by controlling metabolic rate.
 They also influence the functioning of the menstrual cycle, cholesterol use, muscles, the central nervous system and much more.

 Looking at the big picture, thyroid hormones ultimately affect your BMR (basal metabolic rate).
 How so?
 They stimulate every cell in the body to work harder, which means that they need more energy, as well.

 Any imbalance in the levels of thyroid hormones in the bloodstream can have a stifling effect.
 For instance, low levels of T4 and T3 can result in constipation, low heart rate, or feeling chilly.
 On the other hand, if there’s too much thyroid hormone in the bloodstream, you may experience weight loss, diarrhea, rapid heartbeat, hyperactivity, or sweating.

 How Does The Body Regulate Thyroid Hormone Levels?

 When the body senses a deviation in the thyroid hormone levels, it’s the hypothalamus that springs to action first.
-It’s located at the base on the brain, adjacent to the pituitary gland.
+It’s located at the base of the brain, adjacent to the pituitary gland.
 The hypothalamus produces TSH Releasing Hormone (TRH) and sends it to the pituitary gland.
-This TRH instructs the pituitary gland to produce Thyroid Stimulating Hormone (TSH) which travels via the bloodstream to the thyroid gland where it stimulates the production of more T3 and T4.
+This TRH instructs the pituitary gland to produce Thyroid Stimulating Hormone (TSH), which travels via the bloodstream to the thyroid gland, where it stimulates the production of more T3 and T4.
 This helps correct a drop in thyroid hormone levels.